Because giving back means so much.

 Every October, Baue sponsors a Community Seminar presented by noted author, educator and grief counselor, Alan D. Wolfelt, Ph.D.
 Dr. Wolfelt serves as the Director of the Center for Loss and Life Transition in Fort Collins, Colorado.

-Each April, Baue locally hosts the National Hospice Foundation’s live-via-satellite teleconference.
+Each Spring, Baue locally hosts the Hospice Foundation of America’s Living with Grief series educational conference.
 The teleconference presenters are always respected experts.
 This program is always well attended by professionals from the St. Louis metro area.
 C.E.U.’s are offered for many professional disciplines.